-The Commission then ensures the pipeline is constructed and operated in accordance with applicable regulations, confirms thorough inspections are performed, and monitors the project throughout its lifecycle.
-Should any deficiencies be identified at a site, the Commission may order the operator to cease activities as necessary until appropriate actions are performed to safely resume operations.
+The Commission verifies that the pipeline is constructed and operated in accordance with applicable regulations and monitors the project throughout its lifecycle.
+Should any deficiencies be identified at a site, the Commission may order the permit holder to cease activities as necessary until appropriate actions are performed to safely resume operations.